Sandip-Maurya/dolce/README.md

 ### Port already in use

-If port 80 or 8080 is already in use, modify the port mappings in `docker-compose.dev.yml` or `docker-compose.prod.yml`.
+If port 80, 443, or 8080 is already in use:
+- **Local**: Modify port mapping in `docker-compose.local.yml` (default: 8080:80)
+- **Dev/Prod**: Ensure ports 80 and 443 are available on your EC2 instance.
+You may need to stop other services using these ports.

 ### Database connection errors